 Every day I get an email from the Periscope Data platform that delivers these dashboards.
 I can usually get all of the information I need from that email, with the option to click into the dashboards to dig deeper when something looks out of place.
 When I scan those dashboards, I’m looking for any numbers that stand out as unexpected.

 2) Specific feature tracking — A lot of the hard work of product management goes into the building, launching and optimizing features that address/solve specific use cases of our customers.
 To do that well, I need to create dashboards that track features starting at high-level adoption and drilling down to the actions of individual companies and users.

 Like the first use case, I get daily emails that present these reports, but in this case, those emails are just the start of my exploration.
 I usually see those reports come in and instantly click into the Periscope Data platform to start getting more information.
-I can hover over any part of the charts or open them to get more information.
-It’s vital to product management that we keep thinking of new questions and monitoring progress on a granular level to ensure success.
+I can hover over any part of the charts or open them to get more focused reporting.
+It’s vital to product management that we keep thinking of new questions and monitoring movement throughout the product lifecycle to ensure success.

 For example, Periscope Data recently released a backend update that would hit our base of customers in phases.
 To determine those phases, I needed to combine information about their size, tier, health score, payment plans and more.
 There was no way I could have proactively prepared for this segmentation, but when the request is made, I need to be able to work with my data team to create a dashboard like this quickly and accurately.

 If you’re interested in learning more about how Periscope can help with your product management data, request a contact and one of our experts will reach out to you soon.